 I would say that only smartphone GPS solution is worse than not the GPS assistant at all.

-I do not want to argue that the phone’s GPS is a useless thing.
+I do not want to argue that the phone’s GPS is useless.

-I use it quite often both in the car and sometimes even on the yacht.
-Actually, I have iPhone in my inner, the closest to the body, pocket even when on the ice fishing as the backup unit.
+I use it quite often, both in the car and sometimes even on the yacht.
+Actually, I have an iPhone in my inner, the closest to the body, pocket even when on the ice fishing as the backup unit.

 So, now I want to find out what is the best GPS for snowmobile when it is used for ice fishing.

-I have a post about GPS for ATV trails and the mentioned GPS as Trail Tech 912-301 Voyager GPS, and other devices could be used for a snowmobile ride.
+I have a post about GPS for ATV trails, the mentioned GPS as Trail Tech 912-301 Voyager GPS, and other devices that could be used for a snowmobile ride.
 Voyager is the perfect device for the trail rider’s GPS.

 I am surprisingly found that no especially for snowmobile designed GPS device.

-At least by simple typing in Google with keyword GPS for snowmobiles.
+At least by simply typing in Google with the keyword GPS for snowmobiles.

-Some manufacturers try to do something to fill this gap by the help of smartphone app by connecting a phone to the factory-installed infotainment system.
+Some manufacturers try to do something to fill this gap with the help of a smartphone app by connecting a phone to the factory-installed infotainment system.
 One of it is a Polaris Interactive Display 2.0.

-Is it good solution will show the real riders reviews?
+Is it a good solution to show the real riders’ reviews?
 I have not found any until now.

-What to do at present to enjoy the safe and pleasant ride by snowmobile and not to get lost in the woods or to safely reach a solid ground when sudden fog or a snowstorm hit you on the ice far from shore.
+What to do at present to enjoy the safe and pleasant ride by snowmobile and not to get lost in the woods or to safely reach solid ground when sudden fog or a snowstorm hits you on the ice far from shore.

 Not so big choice of a good GPS for snowmobiles, but some solutions have been found.

-Firstly, I would like to consider the idea, which was suggested by one of my site’s visitor.
+Firstly, I would like to consider the idea which was suggested by one of my site’s visitors.

-Why not use for your snowmachine a marine GPS device?
+Why not use a marine GPS device for your snowmachine?

-There are many known brand devices which fit for snowmobiling conditions.
-By conditions I mean is low temperatures and shatter-proof.
+Many known brand devices are fit for snowmobiling conditions.
+By conditions, I mean low temperatures and shatter-proof.

-When you do not have such a device, then better and cheaper is looking for something else even GPS watches.
+When you do not have such a device, then it is better and cheaper is looking for something else, even GPS watches.